 The Love Beets facility is located just outside of Rochester, NY in an old warehouse that used to be occupied by Kodak (in an industrial complex that spans 7 miles - one of the largest (if not definitely the largest) in America).
 In recent years, a number of new companies have established production headquarters in this complex, bringing new business and economic rejuvenation to Rochester.

-Many of Love Beets’ products are completely organic, but amazingly, there actually are not enough organic beet farmers in the US to sustain their production growth, so they’re working towards helping various farmers become certified.
+Many of Love Beets’ products are completely organic.
+Amazingly, there are not enough organic beet farmers in the US to sustain their production growth.
+So they’re working to help more farmers become certified.
 (How cool, right?)
-We learned a lot more about organic beet farming at an actual farm outside of Rochester, but more on that later…
+We learned a lot more about organic beet farming at an actual farm outside of Rochester.
+More on that later…

-The beets that come in are sorted by size and shape; some of the larger (or smaller), abnormally-shaped beets are set aside to be turned into beet powder or shredded beets.
-There is very little waste in the whole production – much of the raw material that’s not used in production (peels, etc) are sent back to the farms to be composted for enriched soil.
+Workers sort the beets by size and shape.
+Some larger (or smaller), abnormally-shaped beets will become beet powder or shredded beets.
+There is very little waste in the whole production.
+Much of the raw materials (peels, etc) go back to the farms as compost for enriched soil.

-We had a chance to pull some beets straight from the ground – they’re so delicious even raw!
-Doesn’t get any better than that.
+We pull some veggies straight from the ground.
+They’re delicious even raw!
+Doesn’t get any fresher than that.

 Dinner & Drinks with Love Beets

-After some down time, we all headed to a local restaurant – The Owl House – for a special dinner with a beet-focused menu.
-Everything we ate was delicious - (every course had gf/vegan options, yay!) – and it was a beautiful, albeit humid evening.
+After some down time, we all headed to a local restaurant.
+We ate a special menu at The Owl House.
+Everything tasted delicious - (every course had gf/vegan options, yay!).
+It was a beautiful, albeit humid evening.

 Day two: Food Photography Workshop

-After sleeping in a bit, we all headed to a food photography workshop led by the lovely Cara Livermore, founder of Chickpea Magazine (a vegan quarterly), hosted at the Brainery - a beautiful event space in Rochester.
+After sleeping in a bit, we all headed to a food photography workshop.
+Cara Livermore, the founder of Chickpea Magazine (a vegan quarterly), led the event.
+It was hosted at the Brainery - a beautiful event space in Rochester.

 Our favorite part was learning a bit about how to best style ugly foods - as Cara mentioned, some of the best ways to remedy a less-than-sensational photoshoot include thinking about lighting, angles, and bringing life into the photo.
 Cara has inspired us to slow down a bit in our photography process and document a recipe from start to finish, including some of the messier, more human moments involved in cooking.

-Once the wedding is over next month and we finally settle down for a while, we’ll be focusing on improving our styling to better reflect moments of cooking – not just the final beauty shot!
+Once the wedding is over next month and we finally settle down for a while, we’ll include more cooking step shots, not just the final beauty shot!

 Once the workshop concluded, we headed back to the hotel for final farewells and went our separate ways.
-We certainly can’t forget to mention how well-fed the Love Beets team kept us at all times – from an avocado toast bar for Monday’s brunch, to a ridiculous amount of amazing snacks in our hotel room (seriously - check out the photos below!), we’re so grateful for their generosity and kindness.
+We can’t forget to mention how well-fed the Love Beets team kept us at all times.
+From an avocado toast bar for Monday’s brunch, to a ridiculous amount of amazing snacks in our hotel room (seriously - check out the photos below!).
+We’re so grateful for their generosity and kindness.

-It’s always lovely to meet IG friends in real life – we’re so inspired by being around other like-minded creatives that love food and photography as much as we do!
-Now back to real life and a few very busy weeks before we get back on the road, this time for the wedding!
+It’s always lovely to meet IG friends in real life.
+We’re so inspired by other like-minded creatives that love food and photography as much as we do!
+Now back to real life and a few busy weeks before we get back on the road for the wedding!